Leaveyou/Karateca/readme.md

 * [ ] Make GUID string OR use ds/Map extension to be able to arrayAccess objects as keys
 * [ ] Run functional tests on separate redis container to prevent accidental interference.
 Temporarily using separate redis db.

-### Thoughts on using guids or positional arguments for reordering

-I think redis storage should have separate list for history and future planned songs:
-* shows accurate history of what's been played
-* solves problem of knowing currently playing song
-* makes list of current songs smaller speeding up sorting songs
-* perhaps currently playing song might be at end of playlist to prevent changes to it such as deleting it, OR first in new list to allow deleting, thus skipping it.

 ~~~ mermaid
 ---